 - Whoopsy Fudge Stripes – These cookies were accidentally dunked in fudge rather than drizzled with it (or was Buckets the elf adding an extra dollop of fudge?)
 There are several flavor iterations of this variation.

-- Dark Chocolate Series – In this series, the cookie is chocolate, and the “fudge” is different flavors.
+- Dark Chocolate Series – The cookie is chocolate, and the “fudge” has different flavors.
 This run of cookies also includes several varieties, including Dark Chocolate Mint and Caramel Fudge.